-The initial collection is $480 which includes the collection, full semen evaluation, processing for freezing, Brucellosis testing, AKC paperwork (if required) and the first year of storage.
-Subsequent collections for freezing are $275 each.
+The initial collection is $508* which includes the collection, full semen evaluation, processing for freezing, AKC paperwork (if required) and the first year of storage.
+Subsequent collections for freezing are $295* each.
 Brucellosis testing must be current within 6 months of each collection.

 Annual storage will be charged on the anniversary of your initial collection.
-You will receive an invoice via mail 30 days before your annual storage is due.
+You will receive an invoice when your annual storage is due.
 There is a 30 day grace period after that invoice is printed to transfer or use any semen to avoid the storage fee.
 After the 30 day period, the full rate will be charged.
 There is no prorating of semen storage for any unused time during the one year period.

 The short answer is yes and no. We do not ship internationally from our office.
 The regulations are ever changing and are set by each country you are exporting to.
 We refer all of our international shipping clients to Sirius Canine Fertility in California.
 They will act much like a transport company.
 Sirius will guide you through the required paperwork, health records and freezing process.
 Once they request the collection be performed we will collect and freeze here in our office via the method they request.
 The semen is then shipped from our office to Sirius in California where they will take over possession and export to the desired international location.
 All normal fees apply here as far as collection for freezing and shipping to California.
 You will need to contact Sirius directly for their fee schedule.
 International shipping can take months to arrange and Sirius must be contacted BEFORE the semen is collected and frozen.

 A copy of your dog’s registration and the dog’s DNA profile number.
 If you do not have a DNA number, we will have a kit available for you at the office.
 All registered AKC dogs must have DNA done in order to register the litter from frozen semen.
 If your dog is being collected for Sirius please bring all paperwork from Sirius.